Care Watch is a volunteer- run, not-for-profit advocacy organization led by seniors.

 There are many ways you can get involved in Care Watch and have your voice heard.
 Become a member to stay abreast of issues affecting older Ontarians.
-Join our mailing list to receive updates and our newsletter.
+Join our mailing list to receive our bimonthly e-bulletins.
 Contact us to participate in advocacy initiatives.

 Annual General Meeting

 Please join us for Care Watch’s Annual General Meeting, 2014 “Mobilizing Against Ageism!”
 Thursday, December 4, 2:00 – 4:00 pm, at the Older Women’s Network.
 This year’s program will feature a presentation and workshop on strategies to eradicate ageism through direct action.

 Click here to view the event invitation.

 Sept 22, 2014

 Globe and Mail health columnist Picard cites 2014 Statistics Canada Study to highlight the unmet home care needs of Canada’s growing elder population.
 Please visit our Care Watch blog for an on-line discussion of Picard’s article and the study it refers to.

 Below is a letter and package of material the Care Watch Board has sent out to all provincial candidates in both hard copy and electronic format.
 We are very concerned that during this election campaign there has been very little discussion of the increasing need for supportive home care services.
 Care Watch has been pursuing several avenues to turn up the volume on this issue.
 However, it is an uphill battle.
 We ask you to forward this to the people you are in contact with.
 Please also put a link to it and/or the Care Watch website http://carewatchtoronto.org /on your Facebook page.